wangzai822/Frequency-supervised-Fourier-Series-Detection/README.md

   - elongation
 - Review Fourier coefficient spectrum for selected defects

 ### 🧩 6.
-Clean Local Deployment
+Lightweight Local Deployment
 - Fast local startup through FastAPI + Uvicorn
 - No external database service required
 - Suitable for offline experiments, archive validation, and engineering demonstrations

 ---

-## 🚧 Why This Project Exists
+## 🚧 Why This Viewer Matters

-Bridge defect analysis is often reduced to **bounding boxes** or **dense raster masks**, which are not ideal when the final goal is:

-- engineering archival,
-- compact storage,
-- geometry-aware querying,
-- and long-term defect reuse across maintenance workflows.

-This project supports a different paradigm:

-> **Defects as compact, reconstructable contour records rather than only screen-space detection outputs.**
+The viewer exists to demonstrate a different way of thinking about defect results:

+> a defect is not only something to detect,
+> but also something to **store, reconstruct, inspect, and reuse**.

-In this system, a defect becomes a reusable geometric object that can be:
+In this project, a defect becomes a compact geometric object that can be:

 - archived efficiently,
 - reconstructed on demand,
 - rendered interactively,
-- and inspected as a structured engineering record.
+- and reviewed as a structured engineering record.

+This is exactly where the viewer connects to the core motivation of the FS-FSD paper.

 ---